Specs and Performance

 Last Year Produced

 Approximate Number Built

-Do you want to rent a business jet like this for your next private jet charter experience?
-Please contact your favorite charter jet broker for price and availability.
+Do you want to rent a luxury helicopter like this for your next private helicopter charter experience?
+Please contact your favorite charter jet or helicopter broker for price and availability.